Skip to main content

 Due to an increasing enrollment and the formation of centralization the school became known in 1935 as Franklin Academy and Prattsburgh Central School with students attending from parts of the Townships of Prattsburgh, Urbana, Wheeler, Pulteney, Italy and Jerusalem.

 As George T. Farley explained in "The Life and Times of the Farley's" "rumblings of the centralization of schools began to fill the air.
 Local interest was fired by the availability of PWA grants to help build necessary new buildings.
 On August 6, 1935 a special meeting of the District 6 voters was called to consider the matter of making application for Federal funds to carry out such a project locally.
 The vote was affirmative 39-3, and the rather long and difficult fight was on.
 Petitions in the rural districts were circulated.
 Discussion forums were held, long friendships came to abrupt ends, and the tense conflict was joined.
 On October 25, 1935 a meeting was held of the legal voters of the proposed control district to vote on the proposition to request the Commissioner of Education to lay out a district in this area, the resulting vote was over 2 to 1 in the affirmative.
 We were under the deadline and a Federal grant of $37,000 was made available for the remodeling of the 1924 building and the construction of an addition.
 Then came the floating of our own bond issue, the approval of plans and the letting of contracts.
 When opened these were, unhappily, well over the figures anticipated by the architect, and we were in real financial trouble.
-A second bond issue and more Federal funds were both needed. the first was not so difficult, but the latter required a trip by Charlie and me to PWA headquarters in New York.
+A second bond issue and more Federal funds were both needed.
+The first was not so difficult, but the latter required a trip by Charlie and me to PWA headquarters in New York.
 There we were told nothing could be done because funds were exhausted but, in the same breath, we were advised to go to Washington.
 Col. Clarke put it this way, "Mr. Clarke, you have presented the plight of these poor people in Prattsburgh so piteously that I can almost feel tears in my eyes."
 Of course, we went on to Washington, both sleeping in the single upper berth on a hot August night to save the district expense money.
 There I think Col. Clark had done some groundwork for us as we came away with a half-promise of more funds, but not all of the $26,000 for which we were asking.
 To celebrate we went out to see the Yankees play the Senators(at our own expense) and were fortunate in being on hand for Joe DiMaggio's historic tape measure job--over the bleachers in dead center field.
 Two days after we returned home (by daycoach) we received notice of a supplemental grant of $24,000.
 We were overjoyed as this made the building project certain of completion.
-It also make the local opponents of the project eat a little crow as they had taken some delight in smugly saying the project would never be finished.
-It was finished and since then this area's youngsters have received there the best of public school education's.
-We were one of the three New York State centralization's of over 140 applicants to receive a supplemental grant of Federal funds.
+It also made the local opponents of the project eat a little crow as they had taken some delight in smugly saying the project would never be finished.
+It was finished and since then this area's youngsters have received there the best of public school education.
+We were one of the three New York State centralizations of over 140 applicants to receive a supplemental grant of Federal funds.
 PA then also came into the picture and, under Ed Ringrose and Joe Allen, the present ball diamond and athletic field were built with little local expense.
-We proudly began the 1936 school year as Central School District No. 1 of the Towns of Prattsburgh, Pulteney, Wheeler and Urbana, Steuben Co. , and Italy and Jerusalem, Yates Co." #3
+We proudly began the 1936 school year as Central School District No. 1 of the Towns of Prattsburgh, Pulteney, Wheeler and Urbana, Steuben Co., and Italy and Jerusalem, Yates Co." #3

 During World War II, many of our students and graduates went off to war and it was through the efforts of Geo.
 T. Farley, District Principal who wrote a newsletter to our boys in the Armed Service from April 22, 1943 through December 14, 1945.
 These letters are contained in a book entitled PCS NEWSLETTERS by Geo.
 T. Farley.
 This book contains an interesting exchange of letters between our school and the boys in the service of our country.
 A copy of this book is now located in our school Library Media Center.